PacificBiosciences/sawfish/docs/user_guide.md

 #### Quality scores

 The primary quality metrics for each SV call are:
-1. `QUAL`: This is the phred-scaled confidence that the given SV allele exists in the set of genotyped samples.
+1. `QUAL` - This is the phred-scaled confidence that the given SV allele exists in the set of genotyped samples.
-2. `GQ`: This value is provided once for each sample.
+2. `GQ` - This value is provided once for each sample.
 It is the phred-scaled confidence that the given sample genotype is correct.

 All phred-scaled quality scores in the VCF output have a maximum value of 999.